WardBrian/wardbrian.github.io/_posts/2025-02-24-polyglot-sphinx.md

 compiled code, and many scientific projects will start out in C++ or Fortran before realizing the users are in Python or Julia, and they need some wrappers.

-In my cases, I have had a C++ core and wrappers in (some subset of):
-Python, R, Julia, TypeScript, and Rust.
+In my cases, I have had a C++ core and wrappers in (some subset of) Python, R, Julia, TypeScript, and Rust.

 Each of these languages has its own documentation style and native tools for emitting it